 3. Top the filling with the pie dough

-Use a sharp knife to cut a few narrow slits in the dough so air can escape while it bakes.
+Use a sharp knife to cut a few narrow slits in the top of the pie so air can escape while it bakes.

 4. Bake the pie

-Bake in an oven preheated to 350 degrees until the crust begins to brown.
+Bake in an oven preheated to 350 degrees until the crust begins to turn golden brown.
 This will take 50 to 70 minutes.
 Start looking for doneness after 40 minutes.

 FAQ: Gluten-Free Chicken Pot Pie

 What can I serve with gluten free chicken pot pie?